 I’ve found a secluded Hostel.
 The rooms are basic, clean, comfortable, perfect if you’re rambling, climbing, cycling or taking time out to immerse yourself amongst the area’s outstanding scenery.
 Maughold Ventre Centre is a hidden gem on the Isle of Man.

-I’m staying at River House Hostel and planning to ascend Gareth Hill, Cardiff ‘s Highest Mountain.
+I’m staying at a Cardiff hostel and planning to ascend Gareth Hill, Cardiff ‘s Highest Mountain.
 Gareth Hill overlooks the semi rural village of Taff’s Well, the Gateway to the Valleys.

 Hoad Monument, it’s correct name being Sir John Barrow Monument stands on top of Hoad Hill, 100 feet high monopolising the landscape around Ulverston.
 Although it isn’t a lighthouse, it’s design is taken from the third Eddystone lighthouse design, Smeaton’s Tower.
 From the town there are plenty of signs for the monument with well trodden and easily accessible paths.
 A pleasant stroll of 20 minutes, I’m alongside the monument.
 What an impressive beast.